 SQL-DMO Syntax Conventions

-SQL-DMO typographical conventions are based on those used in Microsoft® Visual Basic® reference materials.
+SQL Distributed Management Objects (SQL-DMO) typographical conventions are based on those used in Microsoft Visual Basic reference materials.

-Note Automation allows SQL-DMO to expose object properties, methods, events, and constants through intelligent and easy-to-use automation controllers, simplifying the development task.
+Automation allows SQL-DMO to expose methods, object properties, events, and constants through intelligent and easy-to-use automation controllers, simplifying the development task.

 When using an automation controller, such as Visual Basic, assistance built into the controller exposes SQL-DMO object properties, methods, and events as defined, and prompts for required or optional parameters as part of the development process.
 When using C or C++, every object property and method appears as an object member function, and the distinction disappears.

 The SQL-DMO documentation is directed at the user of an automation controller.
 Properties are documented as properties, not member functions.
 Prototypes for SQL-DMO object member functions are included in each topic for the C or C++ developer.